 Dr. Kondamuri completed his fellowship in Pain Management from Yale University.
 He completed his residency in Anesthesiology at the University of Stony Brook where he was also the Senior Team Leader.
 He completed his internship and residency in Internal Medicine at New York Medical College and graduated from M.K.C.G.
 Medical College ranked 1st in his class.
 Dr. Kondamuri is triple board-certified in Internal Medicine (1991), Anesthesiology (1996), and Pain Medicine (1998) with Subspecialty Certification in Pain Medicine from the American Board of Anesthesiology (2003, 2014).
 He has held academic appointments at Yale University and the University of Stony Brook and is currently a clinical instructor at Indiana University School of Medicine.
 He obtained his MBA (2002) from the Kellogg School of Management, Northwestern University.

-He has just published a well-regarded book on CRPS for the medical and legal community, the entire proceeds of which are donated to charity, primarily to help the uninsured.
+Dr. Kondamuri authored a book on CRPS for the medical and legal community, the entire proceeds of which are donated to charity, primarily to help the uninsured.
 He has also authored and published many scientific and general articles.
 He is an expert in non-surgical care for spine pain, CRPS (or RSD), neuropathic pain and prescription opioid abuse.
 He is a member of the Spine Intervention Society (SIS), North American Neuromodulation Society, American Society of Interventional Pain Physicians (ASIPP), North American Spine Society (NASS), the Indiana Society of Interventional Pain Physicians, the Indiana State Medical Association and the Lake County Medical Society.

 Dr. Kondamuri lives in Northwest Indiana with his wife, a Rehabilitation Medicine specialist and his youngest son, and he frequently visits his two older sons where they live on the east coast.
 When not working, he follows the advice he gives to his patients, by working out almost daily, bicycling, and running regularly (and competing in an occasional race).
 He manages an overflowing collection of digital photographs started when digital photography was in its infancy, he reads on a variety of medical and non-medical topics, and he tries to keep up with his rapidly growing boys!
 He also drops an occasional tweet: @shaunkondamuri.